 Is staging worth it for your Central Florida home in today's market?

-Is staging my vacant home necessary?
+Is staging my home necessary to sell it?
 Understand the ROI of staging your home in Clermont, Winter Garden, Windermere, or Minneola in the current market and when to skip it.

 SELLING A HOME